 - non-certificate explosives such as ammunition, smokeless powder and primers.

-The Manufacture and Storage of Explosives Regulations 2005 allows small quantities of certain explosives, including black powder, to be stored without the location of storage being licensed or registered, as long as the owner of such materials holds a valid explosives certificate for their own personal shooting purposes, such as muzzle-loading handguns and rifles.
+The Regulations allow small quantities of certain explosives, including black powder, to be stored without the location of storage being licensed, as long as the owner of such materials holds a valid explosives certificate for their own personal shooting purposes, such as muzzle-loading handguns and rifles.

 Aquire only certificate